Mudassirkz/csv-splitter/README.md

  . records_per_file - The number of records you want in each split file.

 4. Run the script:
+windows:
 python split_csv.py
+mac:
+python3 split_csv.py

 Check the output files in the same directory.
-They will be named products sheet 1.csv, products sheet 2.csv, and so on.
+They will be named products_sheet_1.csv, products_sheet_2.csv, and so on.

 Feel free to open issues or submit pull requests if you have ideas for improvements or new features.